v0id-user/qaddam/README.md

 ~~**Paste your resume, hack your job search.**~~ Just a Utility to help search process.

 Qaddam is an AI-native job search platform designed specifically for developers and engineers.
-Built by a developer for developers, it eliminates the need to manually browse LinkedIn or Indeed by providing intelligent resume matching and automated job discovery.
+Built by a developer for developers, it help speed up the process of finding a job by providing intelligent resume matching and automated job discovery.

 ## About Qaddam

-Qaddam is not just another job board - it's a complete AI-powered job search assistant that:
+Qaddam is just another job board - it's a complete AI-powered job search assistant that:

 - **Analyzes your resume** using advanced AI to extract your skills, experience, and qualifications
 - **Matches you with relevant jobs** from multiple sources using intelligent algorithms